 Ivana Goretta

 Ivana grew up in Geneva and studied social sciences at the University of Geneva.
-She began a career rich in marketing in the private sector and the media.
-Touched by the suffering of children in world conflicts, she devoted seven years to promoting child protection activities for the Terre des hommes Foundation.
-She joined the foundation as a spokesperson, before taking over as head of communications and fundraising.
+She began a career in marketing in the private sector and the media.
+Moved by the suffering of children in world conflicts, she devoted seven years to promoting child protection activities for the Terre des hommes Foundation.
+She joined the Foundation as a spokesperson, before taking over as head of communications and fundraising.
 Ivana is well acquainted with the challenges facing Swiss and international NGOs.
 She pays particular attention to the quality of projects and the expectations of private and institutional donors.

 program manager